Fed's Mester strongly backs U.S. rate hike as prudent first step

-SAN FRANCISCO, Jan 3 (Reuters) - The Federal Reserve’s interest rate hike last month was a prudent first step to a more normal policy era and it signaled the central bank’s confidence that the U.S. economy will continue to improve, a top Fed official said on Sunday.
+SAN FRANCISCO (Reuters) - The Federal Reserve’s interest rate hike last month was a prudent first step to a more normal policy era and it signaled the central bank’s confidence that the U.S. economy will continue to improve, a top Fed official said on Sunday.

 “I fully supported the ...
 December action,” said Cleveland Fed President Loretta Mester, a somewhat hawkish policymaker who regains a vote on U.S. monetary policy this year.